 The portal for the proposal submission is : projectoffice.cscs.ch

-The next deadline for submission of CHRONOS proposals is on Monday May 20, 2024 at 17 CEST for the allocation starting on October 1, 2024!
+CHRONOS on Alps is an annual call.
+The next deadline for submission of CHRONOS proposals is Monday May 18, 2026 at 17 CEST, for the allocation starting on October 1, 2026.

-***Be aware that the submission portal closes at 17:00 CEST, after that you will no longer be able to submit a proposal!***
+***Please note that the submission portal closes at 17:00 CEST.
+After this time, it will no longer be possible to submit a proposal.***

 Who can apply?

-Proposers must hold at least the position of post-doc within an academic institution.
+Proposers must hold at least the position of postdoctoral position at an academic institution.

-PhD students CANNOT apply on their own, but instead must do so in consultation with, and under the auspices of, their supervisor.
-In such cases the supervisor should be identified as the Principal Investigator (PI) of the project.
+PhD students cannot apply independently and must submit proposals in consultation with, and under the auspices of, their supervisor.
+In such cases the supervisor must be identified as the Principal Investigator (PI) of the project.

-International applications (and collaborations) will be accepted only if proposers and their teams are from academic institutions and use of GPUs is clearly proved and supported by all technical data.
+International applications (and collaborations) will be accepted only if proposers and their teams are affiliated with academic institutions and use of GPUs is clearly proved and supported by all appropriate technical data.

-Double-awarding is not allowed.
-Applicants have to submit original proposals that have not already been submitted and/or granted in any other HPC programs.
+Double-awarding is not permitted.
+Applicants must submit original proposals that have not been submitted and/or funded in any other HPC/AI programs.

 Resources

-All mandatory items have to be performed on the LUMI-G and HPCplatform on Alps
+All mandatory items have to be performed on the LUMI-G and Alps Grace-Hopper (GH200).

 If you do not have access to the targetted system please contact projectoffice(at)cscs.ch.